Daniel-Wittgenstein/inchiostro-website/docs-source.md

 # ASSETS

-## INTRO TO ASSETS - IMPORTANT!
+## Intro to Using Assets

 Inchiostro supports images and audio.

 Inchiostro expects all your game assets to go into the "./assets" sub-directory of your project folder.

 Inchiostro preloads all images and audios at start-up, so they are ready when we need them.

 This makes for a better user experience, but it means that you cannot define your assets directly inside your Ink story.

 Instead, open the file "./author/assetDefinitions.js" in any text editor.

 The contents may look like this (or similar):

     var $_assetDefinitions = `

         castle: castle.gif
         eveAngry: eve/angry.jpeg
         eveAnnoyed: eve/annoyed.jpeg

         rain: audio/rain.mp3
         coins: audio/coins.mp3
         slam: audio/slam.wav

     `

 The part in front of the colon is the asset name.
 The asset name must be a SINGLE WORD like "castle" or "eveAngry".
 This is a unique identifier for your use.

 The asset path is the part to the right of the colon.
 The asset path could be something like "castle.gif", meaning: load the image "./assets/castle.gif"

 If you are using sub-directories inside "assets", it could also be, for example: "eve/angry.jpeg", meaning: load the image "./assets/eve/angry.jpeg"

 Only use forward slashes for paths (/), never backward slashes (\\).

 Inchiostro auto-detects your asset type depending on the file extension, so don't name an audio file, say: "sound.jpeg", that is not only confusing, but will also fail.

 Supported extensions / file types:

-    image: "png", "jpg", "jpeg", "gif", "webp", "svg"
++ image: "png", "jpg", "jpeg", "gif", "webp", "svg"

-    audio: "mp3", "wav", "ogg"
++ audio: "mp3", "wav", "ogg"

 Each asset definition in the file "./author/assetDefinitions.js" must point to an existing file or you will get an error.

 Once you have defined your assets, you can use them in you Ink story by using their **asset name** (not the file path).
 See the asset commands explained below.

 ## ASSET COMMANDS